JuliaTesting/ReTest.jl/docs/src/index.md

   is the current implemented heuristic to allow `Revise` do its magic.

+#### Including files from within testsets

+TLDR: don't use `include(file)` within testsets when `file` defines other testsets.

+There is limited support for `include(path)` expressions within testsets: all what `ReTest` does is to adjust the `path` according to the location of the containing file `parentfile`.
+This is necessary, because `include` is not run immediately when that file is evaluated; when the given testset is triggered (via a `retest` call), `include` doesn't have the same "context" as `parentfile`, which would lead to `path` being interpreted as non-existing (unless `path` is an absolute path).
+So when parsing testsets, `ReTest` prepends the directory name of `parentfile` to `path`.

+The important point is that `include` is executed at `retest`-time; if the included file defines other `@testset` expressions, this will define new testsets in the enclosing module, but these won't be run immediately; upon a new `retest()` invocation, these new testsets will be run, but the old one too (the one containing `include`), which will redefine included testsets.
+This is brittle, and it's recommended to not include, within testsets, files defining other testsets.

 ## Switching from `Test` to `ReTest`

 When used in a package `MyPackage`, the test code can be organized as follows: